nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 =============

 You can build the sample with a minimum configuration as a demonstration of how to reduce code size and RAM usage.
+To build the minimum configuration, use the following command:

 .. code-block:: console